Image

 Photo: Norsk Polarinstitutt

 “The water is very salty and heavy when it leaves the fjord, and then it mixes with the surrounding water and the salinity drops.
-If you want to research whether the Gulf Stream will slow down, this process is part of it.
-It is important because it affects the global ocean circulation," says Anna Wåhlin.
+If you want to research whether the Gulf Stream will slow down or not, this process is part of it.
+It's important because it affects the global ocean circulation," says Anna Wåhlin.

 Will the Gulf Stream collapse?